ChaseWiseman/age-verify/readme.txt

 == Changelog ==

+= 0.3.0 =
+* New: French and Italian translations
+* Tweak: Use strings for the textdomain and change to 'age-verify'

 = 0.2.10 =
 * Fix: cookie duration now uses the cooresponding setting

 = 0.2.9 =
 * Fix: Prevent add/remove_query_arg XSS vulnerability

 = 0.2.8 =
 * Fixes a bug that failed to load translations properly.
 Props to @Nukleo!